chevereto/vps/README.md

 [![Community](https://img.shields.io/badge/chv.to-community-blue?style=flat-square)](https://chv.to/community)

-Universal bash scripts to install Chevereto in any Ubuntu VPS (22.04 recommended, 20.04 min).
+Universal bash scripts to install Chevereto in any Ubuntu LTS (22.04 recommended).

 ## Instructions

 * Login to your VPS
 * Run the following script(s)
+  * Make sure to change `22.04` to your match your Ubuntu LTS

 ## Scripts